AleaWM/Fiscal-Futures/data/README.md

 # Data Folder Details

-The rawest data available is in the data_RAW folder. *(coming soon)*
+The rawest data available is in the data_RAW folder.

 Intermediate stages of data available:

--   `allrevfiles22.csv` (and `allexpfiles22.csv` are the combined files received from the comptroller for fiscal years 1998-2022
+-   `allrevfiles22.csv` and `allexpfiles22.csv` are the combined files received from the comptroller for fiscal years 1998-2022

     -   These files do not have their agencies or funds recoded consistently over time.
 They do not have clean labels to go with the number of each agency, fund, org, etc.